Non9441/visual-piano/README.md

 # Purpose of this project
 1) To study JavaMIDI.
 2) To study JavaFX.
-3) To relax when you bored from writing the code.
+3) This program is a good choice for relaxing when you bored from writing code.

-#  what this program can do?
+#  What this program can do?
 It's a visual piano,  you can increase and decresae octave for higer or lower note.
 You can change key if you don't like default key.